-The Council has four strategic aims designed to deliver this vision through priorities that cover the interim Corporate Plan (2019-2020).
-In order to better understand how the Council has performed during the course of the current financial year, the table below sets out headline progress against the Council's agreed Strategic Aims and Priorities.
-This is an interim plan due to local elections in May 2019.
-As noted earlier the Council has a new vision and Council Plan covering the period 2020-2024.
+The Council has three aims designed to deliver this vision through priorities that cover the Council Ambition 2020-2024.
+In order to better understand how the Council has performed during the course of the current financial year, the table below sets out headline progress against the Council's agreed aims and priorities.
 The successful achievement of the Council's agreed priorities and targets is key to ensuring effective service delivery to local residents, whilst providing a sustainable future for the Council itself as an organisation.
-The Council prepares detailed reports concerning the performance against the Corporate Plan on a quarterly basis.
+The Council prepares detailed reports concerning the performance against the Council Ambition on a quarterly basis.

-A summary of progress against the Corporate Plan (2019-2020) is provided below:
+A summary of progress against the Council Ambition (2020-2021) is provided below: